bluesaiyancodes/DL-Frame/src/configs/readme.md

 4. other

     `log_print` → true if you want to print the logs to the console output.
-Default log level is set to `logging.CRITICAL`.